quavedev/meteor-packages/collections/README.md

 );
 ```

-You can also customize the `persistable` composer by providing `beforeInsert` and `beforeUpdate` functions:
+You can customize the `persistable` composer by providing `beforeInsert` and `beforeUpdate` functions:

 ```js
 const customPersistable = persistable({